ChristianPNG/TetrisNetwork/README.md

 # TetrisNetwork

-## Description of Project
 Tetris Network project is an implementation of a client-server architecture for an existing tetris project.
-Note: I did not write the tetris game itself, that was najibghadri, however I did implement splitting the game into both a server and client that are able to communicate wiht eachother.
+Note: I did not write the tetris game itself, that was najibghadri, however I did implement splitting the game into both a server and client that are able to communicate with eachother.

 ## Files